Hypercubers/hypercubing.xyz/docs/faq.md

 ### Why not use speedrun.com?

 Speedrun.com does not allow "generic Rubik's Cube simulators."
 We applied and were rejected.

+Since then, we've added so much puzzles and so many categories (filters, macros, etc) that the UI on speedrun.com would be unwieldy anyway, and a custom leaderboard enables automatic verification which is essential for lowering the workload on our moderation team.

+### What keybinds should I use for hypercubing?

+For any new puzzle (especially 3^4^) I recommend the following:

+1. Become comfortable with the default mouse controls for the puzzle.
+Mouse controls typically correspond directly to the notation we use and are the easiest things to understand.
+Until you are confident with mouse controls, there is no point trying to speedsolve a puzzle.
+2. Become comfortable with the default keyboard controls for the puzzle, if they exist.
+These are generally designed to be easy to learn, and will be faster than mouse controls.
+The default keybinds in Hyperspeedcube are updated over time with user feedback to make them easier to learn.
+3. _Only once you are confident solving with the default mouse and keyboard controls,_ I recommend designing your own keybinds that prioritize speed.
+In particular, try to bind common moves to single keys, and use different keybind sets for different stages of the solve.
+For example, I (Hactar) use three keybind sets when solving 3^4^: the defaults (for 4-cross), a set that provides single keys for `<I*, R*, UF*, DF*, FU*, BU*>` that I use for most of the solve, and an RKT set that provides single keys for RKT moves and [cancels](/techniques/rkt.md#cancels).

+Experienced hypercubers may disregard this advice, particular in 5D+.

 ### I don't know full OLL/PLL/ZBLL/etc. Can I still get fast at 4D?